jivebiscuit/jivebiscuit.github.io/docs/sop/crp-sop.md

     1. CRP transition to join the appropriate STAR into the I90

 #### 2-2-5.
 IFR Altitude Assignment
-1. On a South Flow, all aircraft that depart CRP airspace within Area 1 (Appendix 1/2): 15,000 feet or requested altitude, if lower.
+1. On a South Flow, all aircraft that depart CRP airspace within Area 1 ([Appendix 1](#a-1-departure-areas-south-flow) & [Appendix 2](#a-2-departure-areas-north-flow)):
+    1. 15,000 feet or requested altitude, if lower.
-1. All other IFR departures: 3,000 feet.
+1. All other IFR departures:
+    1. 3,000 feet.

 #### 2-2-6.
 VFR Aircraft
 1. Create VFR strips that contain at least the following information: Callsign, aircraft type, and route of flight/intentions.